mohamed9964/mohamed9964/README.md

 - 🛒 **E-commerce Website Development** - Created a fully functional e-commerce website using HTML, CSS, JavaScript, and PHP, with payment gateway integration.
 - 📝 **Blog Website with Content Management System (CMS)** - Developed a dynamic blog website with a user-friendly CMS for easy content management.

-### 🎓 Education
-- MEng in Electrical and Computer Engineering, University of Ottawa
-- Bachelor’s in Computer Science, Mansoura University

 ### 💼 Skills
 #### 🚀 Programming Languages